Cypre55/Library-Information-System/MD Files/Unit-Testing.md

   * The EmployeeID is the Librarian.

   * The EmployeeID is not the Librarian but is a Library Clerk.
-  * The EmployeeID is not the Librarian but is a Library Member.
+  * The EmployeeID is not the Librarian but is a Library Member e*

 * ##### Test Super Class Functionalities